RealsearchGroup/rbac-slr/analysis/source/process.rst

     * RQ5.
 Do these models have corresponding implementations in practice?
     * RQ6.
 How are extended RBAC models evaluated in theory and in practice?
     * RQ7.
 Are there any commonalties or generalizations across all categorizations?
+    * RQ8.
+What domains or scenarios serve as inspiration for these extensions?

 For RQ1-RQ3, we compare of proposed extended models.
 For RQ4, we compare quality of completeness of the proposed models.